Nevvman18/rs41-nfw/README.md

         * Compliant with UKHAS format
     * PIP
         * Beacon operation, transmitting short beep with a specified interval, which could be used as a foxhunting TX device
-* Thorough support of RS41 hardware, including GPS, radio, power circuitry, reference heating etc. ...and:
+* Thorough support of RS41 hardware, including GPS, radio, power circuitry, heaters etc. ...and:
 * Support for **onboard boom sensors**, including **temperature and humidity** sensors.
 Pressure *estimation* (like SG models)
 * Detailed in-built **debugging** features via LED status and serial messages
-* Onboard **button** allowing user to change different operation modes and parameters 'in-flight'
+* Onboard **button** allowing user to shutdown the sonde and change different operation modes
-* **Safety features**, including GPS watchdog and position improvement (these two improve flights in environments with interference/noise), battery voltage protection, sensors defrosting and condensation prevention, system reset watchdog
+* **Safety features**, including GPS watchdog and position improvement (these two nicely improve flights in environments with interference/noise), battery voltage protection, sensors defrosting and condensation prevention, system reset watchdog
-* Support for extending hardware capabilities, including **OIF411**
+* Support for extending hardware capabilities, including **XDATA port**
-* **Power saving** features, including GPS power management (together with powersaving modes and OFF mode for stationary use cases) and automatic radio adjusting
+* **Power saving** features, including GPS power management (together with powersaving modes and OFF mode for stationary use cases), flight modes, after-landing powersave and advanced heating algorithms.
 * **User-friendly** firmware and IDE allows users to easily customimze the device operation
 * Weather station mode, supporting APRS WX report, constant coordinates
 * Fox hunting mode, with CW and FM audio beacons
 * Flight controling algorithms.
 Ability to rapidly send packets when below set altitude.
 Data analysis and debug sent via APRS extended packets every set interval
 * Automatic calibration modes for temperature and humidity sensors on the silver boom, ground-check procedures, humidity module reconditioning.
 Ability to further improve accuracy by manually calibrating the readings
+* Dedicated **RS41-NFW Ground Control Software**, for simple and detailed pre-flilght things
 * And many more - mentioned in [changelog](#firmware-changelog) and [manual](./fw/OPERATION_MANUAL.md)